vstenby/Best-of-Mat-1/README.md

 | Export clips from E19 | ``python main.py --tag E19* ``|
 | Export clips from the first 60 seconds of all lectures (e.g. "Godmorgen"-clips) | ``python main.py --maxt1 60``|

 If you have any ideas for useful optional arguments, please feel free to reach out to me or request a feature [here](https://github.com/vstenby/Best-of-Mat-1/issues).

 ## Special Thanks 🙏

 I would like to thank Jonas ([@YoonAddicting](https://github.com/YoonAddicting/DTU-Video-Downloader)) for his DTU-Video-Downloader.
 Without his downloader, Best of Mat 1 would not have happend after DTU changed over to video.dtu.dk.
+While we're at the technical thanks, a huge shout-out to Lucas ([@TheLucanus](https://github.com/TheLucanus)) for his implementation of multi-threading, which helped tremendously with speeding up the downloader!

 Furthermore, I would also like to thank Rasmus ([@rasgaard](https://github.com/rasgaard)) for many lively discussions on the software and for many hours of watching lectures.